Back to Blog

 Winning a judgment does not guarantee immediate payment.
 A crucial aspect of the South African legal system that is often misunderstood is that the Small Claims Court adjudicates disputes but does not enforce its own judgments.

-If the losing party (the judgment debtor) fails to pay, a separate enforcement process must be initiated in the Magistrate's Court.
-The process is as follows:
+If the losing party (the judgment debtor) fails to pay, a separate enforcement process must be initiated in the Magistrate's Court:

 Conclusion: You've Navigated the System